Canadian Permanent Residency VS Work Permit Visa

 The concept of a Canadian Permanent Residence (PR) is a legal status that allows an immigrant to reside and earn a living anywhere in Canada legally.
 A work permit (WP) is a written authorization issued by an officer to work in Canada to a non-Canadian citizen or a permanent resident of Canada.
 Generally, this is only valid for a specific job, business or within a time frame.

 Being a Canadian permanent resident means you can live and work in Canada with the same rights and privileges as a Canadian citizen.
 There is no need to search for a Canadian job offer and a new work permit.
-Moreover, your dependent family is also granted Canadian permanent residency rights, but which is not the case when dealing with temporary work permits.
-In some Canadian PNPs require applicants to declare their intention to reside in a particular province, like Manitoba, but they can live anywhere in Canada once the PR has granted.
+Moreover, your dependent family is also granted Canadian permanent residency rights, but this is not the case when dealing with temporary work permits.
+Some Canadian PNPs require applicants to declare their intention to reside in a particular province, like Manitoba, but they can live anywhere in Canada once the PR has granted.

 Other benefits of Canadian PR include: